 The SAML Message Logs page is very useful when troubleshooting SAML configuration or authentication issues.
 It's available from the right sidebar by clicking "SAML Message Logs".

-These logs will be available for 7 days by default.
-This log retention period can be customized using the
+These logs are available for 7 days by default.
+You can customize this retention period using the

 DeleteSAMLLogsOlderThen multi-tenant Site Property of the Users module.